-I am amazed at how often I meet people who travel independently who believe that group tours and cruises are not for them.
-They have mistaken ideas of cruises and tours that keep them from even considering experiences that they would probably love.
+I am amazed at how often I meet people who travel independently who believe that group travel and cruises are not for them.
+They have mistaken ideas of cruises and tours that keep them from considering experiences they would probably love.

 These independent travelers imagine that most group tours and cruises:

 - Contain tourists who complain that things do not function like their home country.

 - Travel around in large buses (40 to 60 people) or cruises (with 4000 to 5000 travelers onboard).

 - Overwhelm their destinations with their presence.

 - Spend an incredibly short time-usually just enough time to take a photo- in one place.

 - Listen to guides who spout a long list of dreary facts, robotically delivered.

 - Spend hours on a bus to get to the next destination without anything to do on see aboard the bus or cruise ship.

 - Stay in non-descript international chain hotels or cruise cabins.